Construction of a pathway map on a complicated energy landscape

-{\it {Upward Search.}--} The downward search strategy guarantees the systematic finding of energy minima as index-0 solutions starting from a given parent, which is already superior than most other optimization numerical methods.
+{\it {Upward Search.}---} The downward search strategy guarantees the systematic finding of energy minima as index-0 solutions starting from a given parent, which is already superior to most other optimization numerical methods.
 On the other hand, if multiple parent states exist, we need to conduct the search on each family tree starting from an individual parent state.
-For example, starting from A$_2$ in Fig.~\ref{fig1}(a), a family tree different from the one in Fig.~\ref{fig1}(b) would be found.
-The A$_1$ and A$_2$ trees may share a common B$_1$ node but the downward searches establish separated maps.
+For example, starting from $A_2$ in Fig.~\ref{fig1}(a), a family tree different from the one in Fig.~\ref{fig1}(b) would be found.
+The $A_1$ and $A_2$ trees may share a common $B_1$ node but the downward searches establish separated maps.

 The key to find complete, interwound pathway maps is to conduct a systematic upward search for the parent states.
 The $k$-HiOSD algorithm already embeds a mechanism that allows us to search upward starting from an index-$m$ saddle point to find an index-$k$ saddle where $k>m$.
 Again, we assume that all eigenvalues and eigenvectors of the Hessian matrix are known.
 To do so, the initial condition ${\bf x}(0) = {\bf x}^* \pm \epsilon {\bf u}$ perturbs ${\bf x}^*$ along the direction $\bf u$, which is selected along a linearly combination of $(k-m)$ eigenvectors corresponding to small positive eigenvalues.
 The initial $\{{\bf v}^*\}$ set used in the search includes these $(k-m)$ eigenvectors and the original $m$ eigenvectors of the negative eigenvalues.
-By doing so, the search may branch into other family trees through, \emph{e.g.} the shared B$_1$ in Fig.~\ref{fig1}(a) to end up at parent A$_2$.
-Then a downward search from A$_2$ covers the entire pathway map different from the one illustrated in Fig.~\ref{fig1}(b).
+By doing so, the search may branch into other family trees through, e.g., the shared $B_1$ in Fig.~\ref{fig1}(a) to end up at parent $A_2$.
+Then a downward search from $A_2$ covers the entire pathway map different from the one illustrated in Fig.~\ref{fig1}(b).

-Take the scenario where D is a known, initial state without the knowledge of existence of other structures in Fig.~\ref{LdGpath}(f).
-Along the upward pathway indicated by dashed arrows, in a single search we can produce the upward pathway sequence D$\rightarrow$J$+ \rightarrow$N$+$$\rightarrow$WORS (see Supplementary Material \cite{SM}).
-Once WORS is arrived at, no other upward searches give rise to a solution with a higher index hence WORS is found as a parent.
+Take the scenario where $D$ is a known, initial state without the knowledge of existence of other structures in Fig.~\ref{LdGpath}(f).
+Along the upward pathway indicated by dashed arrows, in a single search we can produce the upward pathway sequence $D \rightarrow J+\rightarrow H\rightarrow M+\rightarrow N+\rightarrow \mathrm{WORS}$ (see Supplemental Material \cite{SM}).
+Once WORS is arrived at, no other upward searches give rise to a solution with a higher index, hence WORS is found as a parent.